 Italy’s new government to be judged by markets

 After a week of heated negotiations, Italy’s president has finally approved the new cabinet of the League and Five Star Movement (M5S) coalition government.

 President Mattarella had rejected Paolo Savona as Economy Minister last week due to his strong anti-euro views.
 This led to Prime Minister-designate Giuseppe Conte withdrawing from the coalition.
 Mattarella then proceeded to instigate the formation of a technocratic government, only for the coalition to replace Savona with Giovanni Tria, another economics professor, but with more tempered anti-euro sentiment.
 Interestingly, Savona is still included in the cabinet as European Affairs Minister.

 The coalition of anti-establishment parties will now enter government with a fragile mandate to implement an economic programme that is likely to see Italy’s public deficit increase.
-For more details of the proposed programme, see the latest Economic & Strategy Viewpoint.

 The degree to which the government damages the sustainability of its public finances will depend on three factors: the president’s ability to veto excessive giveaways; the willingness of markets to allow Italy to borrow more; and the influence of Brussels and the European Commission.